 - Click Scan.

-CleanMyMac X will detect the malicious app and all files it created, and you will be able to completely remove it from your Mac.
-CleanMyMac X can also help you detect other spyware or malware.
-Plus, if you run the System Junk scan, it will remove all outdated cache and log files, freeing up space for better performance.
+CleanMyMac will detect the malicious app and all files it created, and you will be able to completely remove it from your Mac.
+CleanMyMac can also help you detect other spyware or malware.
+Plus, if you run the System Junk scan in the Cleanup section, it will remove all outdated cache and log files, freeing up space for better performance.

 It doesn’t take a professional hacker to install spyware, keyloggers, and malware on your Mac or your iPhone (here’s what to do if you’re worried your iPhone might be listening to you).
 Today, countless sites offer apps and software that can not only breach your privacy rights but cause a lot of damage.
 Staying informed and taking the correct action is the best way to prevent someone from knowing what you type, seeing the sites you look at, recording your screen and video chats, and much more.